narsilworks/myplainkv/README.md

 # myplainkv
-A simple key-value database that uses MariaDB for storage
+A simple key-value database that uses MySQL/MariaDB for storage.
+This is an implementation of PlainKVer (github.com/narsilworks/plainkver)

 Note: This is not yet stable.
 Methods and fields may change anytime.